 Not all processed foods are created equal.
 The term “processed” can refer to any food that has been altered from its natural state.
 This includes simple steps like washing, freezing, or cutting fruits and vegetables.
 Ultraprocessed foods, however, go several steps further, involving multiple stages of industrial processing and the inclusion of ingredients rarely found in home kitchens.

-For instance:
+For example:

 Research increasingly links the consumption of UPFs to a range of health issues.
 Here are some key concerns:

 Studies suggest that diets high in ultraprocessed foods are associated with a greater risk of obesity, type 2 diabetes, and cardiovascular diseases.
-For instance, a 2019 study published in The BMJ found that a 10% increase in the proportion of UPFs in the diet was linked to a 12% higher risk of overall cardiovascular disease.
+For example, a 2019 study published in The BMJ found that a 10% increase in the proportion of UPFs in the diet was linked to a 12% higher risk of overall cardiovascular disease.
 These products are often high in added sugars, unhealthy fats, and sodium—all factors that contribute to these conditions.

 UPFs are typically calorie-dense but nutrient-poor.
 They often lack fiber, essential vitamins, and minerals, which are crucial for overall health.